Dark Country: Plot

-Newly weds Dick and Gina decide to head across the Nevada desert for their honeymoon, driving at night to beat the heat.
+Newlyweds Dick and Gina decide to head across the Nevada desert for their honeymoon, driving at night to beat the heat.
 Before they head off, a stranger warns Dick to be careful, as couples have been known to get lost, and to stick to the Interstate.
 Shortly afterward, the couple realize they are heading the wrong way and turn off the highway onto another road.
 Dick turns off the car headlights to drive by starlight and Gina masturbates herself to orgasm as they head across the desert.
 Eventually Dick turns the lights back on, immediately swerving to avoid a figure in the middle of the road.
 Investigating, they find a man severely injured from a car accident.
 Unable to get a phone signal, they decide to drive him to a hospital themselves, only for the road to come to a sudden end a few miles ahead.

 During the drive, the couple argue and the injured man awakens with a scream.
 He asks Gina for a cigarette, advises her to leave her husband and becomes increasingly erratic, finally attempting to strangle Dick and almost causing the car to crash.
 Gina stops the car and the two men tumble out, continuing to fight until Dick beats the stranger to death with a rock.
 Dick convinces his wife they need to dispose of the body, and together they bury it in a shallow grave.
 While she fills the hole, Dick finds a revolver in her handbag.
 Soon after, they arrive at a rest area where several cars are parked.
 They tidy themselves up and argue until Dick discovers he lost his watch while they were burying the stranger.
 Refusing to go back, Gina waits at the rest stop with the gun while Dick returns to find his watch.
 Arriving at the site where they hid the body, Dick finds the grave empty.
 Gunshots ring out across the desert and Dick races back to the rest stop to find Gina is missing.
 Nearby, he stumbles onto a woman's grave and realizes that the other cars are rusted and covered with dust.